Europe scrambles as J&J vaccine delay deals another blow

 Other countries, however, decided to hold up.

-Italian Health Minister Roberto Speranza said that his government was waiting for further information from the U.S. Food and Drug Administration and EMA to decide how to proceed with the initial 180,000 doses that arrived Tuesday.
+Italian Health Minister Roberto Speranza said his government was waiting for further information from the FDA and the EMA to decide how to proceed with the initial 180,000 doses that arrived in Italy Tuesday.

-“Our hope is that these knots can be resolved as soon as possible so we can use this vaccine, which would be the fourth one and is particularly useful for us.”
+“Our hope is that these knots can be resolved as soon as possible so we can use this vaccine, which would be the fourth one and is particularly useful for us,” he said.

-Denmark took the first 38,000 doses off a truck and put them in a freezer, while Croatia put the 7,000 shots it has received so far in storage until further notice.

-The European Union has for weeks been looking at Britain with envy as the vaccination program of the former bloc member outpaced its own.
+The European Union has for weeks been looking at Britain with envy as the vaccination program of its former member outpaced its own.

 The J&J shot was supposed to help it play catch-up.

-Despite the delay in deliveries, Spanish Prime Minister Pedro Sánchez said the EU was still on track to vaccinate 70% of adults by the end of the summer.
-Spain — which was supposed to receive an initial shipment of 300,000 — planned to use the shots to target groups that have been missed by its campaign so far, including the homeless and migrant workers.
-Portugal was also left without 30,000 doses.
+Despite this week's delay, Spanish Prime Minister Pedro Sánchez said the EU was still on track to vaccinate 70% of adults by the end of the summer.
+Spain — which received an initial shipment of 146,000 doses that are now on hold — planned to use the shots to target groups that have been missed so far, including homeless people and migrant workers.

 Austrian Chancellor Sebastian Kurz also downplayed the impact of the delay that came hours after the first doses were delivered to his country.

-Note: This version has been updated to show that the Pfizer, not AstraZeneca, developed a vaccine with BioNTech.